-- (1) Allege the activity or failure to act that constitutes a violation of Water Code, Division 3, Part, 1; regulations adopted pursuant thereto; or any approval, order, or requirement issued under Water Code, Division 3, Part 1 or regulations adopted pursuant thereto. - (2) Include the provision of law authorizing the administrative civil penaltyimpesed, reservoir restrictions, property liens, revocation of a certificate of approval, reimbursement of Department costs to prepare EAPs and inundation maps, reimbursement of staff costs, fees, statutery penalties and interest imposed by statute, or other conditions or requirements authorized under actions proposed to ensure compliance with Water Code, Division 3, Part 1 and implementing regulations.
+- (1) Allege the activity or failure to act that constitutes a violation of Water Code, Division 3, Part 1, implementing regulations, or any approval, order, or requirement issued under Water Code, Division 3, Part 1 or implementing regulations. - (2) Include the provision of law authorizing the administrative civil penalty, reservoir restrictions, property liens, reimbursement of department costs to prepare EAPs and inundation maps, fees, penalties and interest imposed by statute, or other actions proposed to ensure compliance with Water Code, Division 3, Part 1 and implementing regulations. - (3) State the amount of any administrative civil penalty proposed, reservoir restrictions or property liens proposed, costs for which DSOD is seeking to recover, fees, penalties, and interest imposed by statute, as applicable, and any other actions proposed to ensure compliance with Water Code, Division 3, Part 1 and implementing regulations. - (4) State that the dam owner's failure to request a hearing in accordance with section 337.12, subsection (a), constitutes a waiver of the right to a hearing. - (5) Inform the dam owner that any request for hearing must be submitted to the department and designate the department office where the request for hearing must be sent. - (c) DSOD may, within its discretion, issue an administrative complaint without first issuing a Notice of Violation in cases where DSOD determines that issuance of a Notice of Violation would result in an unreasonable delay.

-- (3) State the amount of any administrative civil penalty proposed, reservoir restrictions or property liens proposed, costs for which DSOD is seeking to recover, fees, and interest and penalties, and interest imposed by statute, as applicable, revocation of a certificate of approval, and any other actions DSOD proposeds to ensure compliance with Water Code, Division 3, Part 1 and implementing regulations. - (4) State that the dam owner's failure to request a hearing within twenty (20) calendar days after the date of service of the complaint in accordance with section 337.12, subsection (a) constitutes a waiver of the right to a hearing.
-Netwithstanding the preceding sentence, if the administrative complaint seeks revocation of the certificate of approval, the department will schedule a hearing absent a timely request and will provide notice to the dam owner and interested parties at least twenty (20) thirty (30) calendar days before the hearing.
-A hearing initiated by the department under this subsection will be limited to the proposed revocation of the certificate of approval, the right to a hearing on other matters and relief sought in the administrative civil complaint is waived. - (5) Inform the dam owner that any request for hearing must be submitted to the department and designate the department office where the request for hearing must be sent. - (c) DSOD may, within its discretion, issue an administrative complaint without first issuing a Notice of Violation in cases where DSOD determines that issuance of a Notice of Violation would result in an unreasonable delay.
+Reference: Sections 6075, 6077, 6357.1, 6428, 6429, 6431, and 6432, Water Code.

-Reference: Sections 6075, 6077, 6357.1, 6357.4, 6428, 6429, 6431, and 6432, Water Code.
+§ 337.10.
+Assessment of Administrative Civil Penalty.

-- § 337.10 Assessment of Administrative Civil Penalty. - (a) In determining the amount of the proposed and assessed administrative civil penalty authorized by Water Code section 6432, the department shall take into consideration the following, to the extent they are known to the department: the actual or potential harm to public safety, including human-life and property; the extent of deviation from applicable dam safety requirements; the amount of time over which the violation occurs; any prior history of violations; any corrective action taken and cooperation by the dam owner; the dam owner's culpability and ability to pay the penalty; any impacts to disadvantaged communities; and the prophylactic effect that the imposition of the penalty would have on both the dam owner and the regulated community as a whole. - (b) Except as provided in subsection (c) of this section, administrative civil penalties imposed pursuant to this Article shall be assessed following the procedures set forth in Article 7.1.
-The penalty imposed for any violation in accordance with this article shall not exceed the maximum penalty specified in statute, which is currently expressed as a daily maximum per violation. - (c) Administrative civil pPenalties set by statute will not be assessed by the procedures set forth in Article 7.1.
+- (a) In determining the amount of the proposed and assessed administrative civil penalty authorized by Water Code section 6432, the department shall take into consideration the following, to the extent they are known to the department: the actual or potential harm to public safety, including life and property; the extent of deviation from applicable dam safety requirements; the amount of time over which the violation occurs; any prior history of violations; any corrective action taken and cooperation by the dam owner; the dam owner's culpability and ability to pay the penalty; and any impacts to disadvantaged communities. - (b) Except as provided in subsection (c) of this section, administrative civil penalties imposed pursuant to this article shall be assessed following the procedures set forth in Article 7.1.
+The penalty imposed for any violation in accordance with this article shall not exceed the maximum penalty specified in statute, which is currently expressed as a daily maximum per violation. - (c) Penalties set by statute will not be assessed by the procedures set forth in Article 7.1.

-Authority: Section 6078, Water Code.
+Authority cited: Section 6078, Water Code.
 Reference: Section 6432, Water Code.

-§ 337.11 Reservoir Restrictions
+§ 337.11.
+Reservoir Restrictions.

-- (a) In determining the extent of the reservoir restrictions to be imposed pursuant to this article, the department shall consider the level of reservoir restrictions that will, as determined by the department, provide reasonable incentive for the dam owner to comply with the Dam Safety Program requirement or requirements that form the basis or bases of the reservoir restrictions, based upon particular facts and circumstances surrounding the dam, the reservoir, and the dam owner. - (b) Administrative complaints issued by DSOD that propose reservoir restrictions and decisions issued by the department that impose reservoir restrictions shall include findings that identify relevant facts and circumstances and analyze the criteria in subsection (a).
+- (a) In determining the extent of the reservoir restrictions to be imposed pursuant to this article, the department shall consider the level of reservoir restrictions that will, as determined by the department, provide reasonable incentive for the dam owner to comply with the Dam Safety Program requirement or requirements that form the basis or bases of the reservoir restrictions, based upon particular facts and circumstances regarding the dam, the reservoir, and the dam owner. - (b) Administrative complaints issued by DSOD that propose reservoir restrictions and decisions issued by the department that impose reservoir restrictions shall include findings that identify relevant facts and circumstances and analyze the criteria in subsection (a).